microsoft/onnxruntime/docs/genai/api/java.md

 String fullResponse = genAI.generate(generatorParams, listener);
 ```

-//token listener changed to consumer<string>?
 The listener is used as a callback mechanism so that tokens can be used as they are generated.
-Create a class that implements the ``Consumer<String>`` interface and provide an instance of that class as the `listener` argument.
+Create a class that implements the `Consumer<String>` interface and provide an instance of that class as the `listener` argument.

 ### Constructor